exasol/virtual-schemas/jdbc-adapter/README.md

 ALTER SESSION SET SCRIPT_OUTPUT_ADDRESS='host-where-udf-debug-script-runs:3000'
 ```

-You have to make sure that EXASOL can connect to the host running the udf_debug.py script.
+You have to make sure that Exasol can connect to the host running the udf_debug.py script.

 ## Frequent Issues